MicrosoftDocs/appcenter-docs/docs/test-cloud/frameworks/uitest/features/webviews.md

 ```

 ## Invoking JavaScript
 It's also possible to locate webviews using the [`AppQuery.InvokeJS`](https://docs.microsoft.com/dotnet/api/Xamarin.UITest.Queries.AppQuery.InvokeJS#Xamarin_UITest_Queries_AppQuery_InvokeJS_System_String_) method.
-This method takes a query in the form of, and invokes JavaScript on the view elements matched by the query.
+This method takes a query in the form of a string, and invokes JavaScript on the view elements matched by the query.
 If view elements other than WebViews are found, the execution will halt and an Exception will be thrown.

 ### InvokeJS on Android
 Generally speaking Android requires that the JavaScript `returns` the value; otherwise the query will return `null`: